 A: A replacement permit can be obtained at the Office of Public Safety, Parking Enforcement Office for a fee of $5.00.
 A lost/stolen form will be fill-out and filed.
 Any vehicle displaying the lost/stolen permit will be towed at the owner’s expense.
 If you find your lost or stolen permit and you have received your replacement permit, please return the original permit to the Parking Enforcement Office.

 Q: What if I forget my permit?

-A: If you forget your permit, temporary permits are available at the Office of Public Safety, Parking Enforcement Office located at 1801 5th Avenue for $2.00 a day.
+A: If you forget your permit, temporary permits are available at the Office of Public Safety, Parking Enforcement Office located at 1801 5th Avenue for $3.00 a day.
 Or you may park in the 6th Avenue Parking Garage that charges 50 cents per hour.
 The garage has operational hours: Monday through Friday, 7am to 11pm, no overnight parking.
 We accept cash only,– no cards.

 Q: Can I drop off equipment and other items that I can’t carry?

 A: You may call Parking Enforcement Office (696-6406 or 696-6684) for permission to load/unload.
 There is a 30 minute time limit.